What to do when you don’t feel valued

-Do you feel like people are just not taking you seriously and taking you for granted?
+Do you feel like people are just not taking you seriously or taking you for granted?

-Secondly, you should definitely do something about it because feeling like this for a long time can do real damage to your self-confidence and self-esteem.
+Secondly, I encourage you to not ignore this feeling because feeling like this for a long time can do real damage to your self-confidence and self-esteem.

 Every time you’re facing a problem, ask yourself first: